phofl/phofl.github.io/content/posts/cow_mechanism.md

 connected to a fresh ``BlockValuesRefs`` object.
 These arrays are only referenced by the new object, so we don't have to keep track of any other objects.
 The object creates a ``weakref`` that points to the ``Block`` that wraps the NumPy array and stores this reference internally.
-The concept of Blocks is explained here TODO Link.
+The concept of Blocks is explained [here](https://medium.com/better-programming/pandas-internals-explained-545f14a941c1).

 > A [weakref](https://docs.python.org/3/library/weakref.html) creates a reference to any Python
 > object.
 It does not keep this object alive when it would normally go out of scope.
+>
 > ```python
 > import weakref
 >